sfosc/sfosc/content/sfosc-book/governance.md

 In addition to governance models, the other practical obstacle to participation is the interpersonal behavior of the community itself.
-Imagine that, while we adopt all of the rules above, we require that members acquiesce to existing members abusive language, harassment, racism, etc. In this case, we would fail to provide equal opportunity of access - you’re allowed to join, but only if you’re willing to suffer our withering attacks.
+Imagine that, while we adopt all of the rules above, we require that members acquiesce to existing members' abusive language, harassment, racism, etc. In this case, we would fail to provide equal opportunity of access - you’re allowed to join, but only if you’re willing to suffer our withering attacks.
 So we can add one more attribute to a sustainable open source community: